PTW-TUDa/Simplified-Implementation-of-Energy-Aware-Production-Scheduling-in-Job-Shops/README.rst

 Since this package interacts with the python library eta_utility, you should afterwards install that and ensure that Julia's PyCall is linked to the correct interpreter.
-To do this, return to the normal terminal prompt and execute the following commands
+To do this, return to the normal terminal prompt and execute the following commands.

+As noted in the eta_utility (versio n2.2.4b2) documentation, this version is only compatible with specific versions of pip and setuptools due to limitations in the gym and stable_baselines3 dependencies.
+Therefore, make sure to install the correct versions first.

 .. code-block::

+    $> python -m pip install setuptools==65.5 pip==21
-    $ pip install requirements.txt
+    $> pip install -r requirements.txt
-    $ install-julia
+    $> install-julia

 The ``install-julia`` command is provided by eta_utility to ensure that PyCall is built correctly.
-After the commands complete, you can use this package package by calling one of the starting scripts
+After the commands complete, you can use this package package by calling one of the starting scripts.

 Usage
 -----------